overview/overview-convert-framework/README.md

 Special cases:

-* *TODO* Cancelation: if `/app/run` sends a `SIGINT` signal, kills your program with `SIGKILL`.
+* Cancelation: if `/app/run` sends a `SIGINT` signal, kills your program with `SIGKILL`.
-* *TODO* Error: if your program exits with non-zero return value, pipes an `error` event.
+* Error: if your program exits with non-zero return value, pipes an `error` event.
-* *TODO* Buggy code: emits an `error` event if your program does not produce a `error` or `done` event or end with `--MIME-BOUNDARY--`.
+* Buggy code: emits an `error` event if your program does not produce a `error` or `done` event or end with `--MIME-BOUNDARY--`.
-* *TODO* Temporary files: if your program emits temporary files to its current working directory, they will be deleted.
+* Temporary files: if your program emits temporary files to its current working directory, they will be deleted.

 **You must provide `/app/do-convert-stream-to-mime-multipart`**.
 The framework